 - Visas: All foreigners must have a valid passport and visa to enter Lebanon.
 Passports must be valid for at least six months.
 Visas can be obtained in advance at Lebanese embassies and consulates around the world.
 Nationals of many countries can also obtain business or tourist visas upon arrival at the Beirut Airport and at other ports of entry on the Lebanese border.

-Contact the Lebanese embassy or consulate in your country or see the
+Contact the Lebanese embassy or consulate in your country or see the General Directorate of General Security website for additional visa information.

 Important Note: Travelers holding passports that contain visas or entry/exit stamps for Israel are likely to be refused entry into Lebanon.